 Last but not least, using CDN service brings major cost savings.
 Keeping your own infrastructure to handle potential peaks is expensive and often beyond the scope of the business.
 Letting a CDN provider handle your video assets not only comes at significantly lower expenses and more predictable costs, but it also streamlines the entire broadcasting process.

-Building upon own CDN infrastructure, Streamflow provides you with a full control of your CDN performance and gives you a detailed analytics overview thanks to a single Dashboard that integrates both CDN and Live Streaming management.
+Building upon our own CDN infrastructure, we provide you with a full control of your CDN performance and gives you a detailed analytics overview thanks to a single Dashboard that integrates both CDN and Live Streaming management.
 This way you have a clear picture of what's happening at each stage of the streaming pipeline.

-If you’d like to learn more about Streamflow, do not hesitate to get in touch with us to get your free trial.
+If you’d like to learn more about Video CDN, do not hesitate to get in touch with us to get your free trial.